Alumni Career Services

 Ann Arbor, MI 48109-1234

 With increasing federal oversight, public scrutiny, and evolving professional conduct standards, it is critical that accounting professionals are prepared to understand the context in which public policy decisions are made.
-The EY Accounting & Public Policy Symposium brings accounting students face-to-face with Washington insiders who explain how the federal policy-making process works, which issues are currently under debate, and how professionals can best comply with current standards and contribute their expertise to the implementation of new standards in the future.
+The EY Accounting & Public Policy Symposium brings accounting students face-to-face with Washington insiders who explain how the federal policy-making process works, which issues are currently under debate, and how professionals can best comply with current standards.
+These discussions will give you a greater understanding of the context in which policy decisions are made and prepare you to not only comply with current standards, but also to lead the implementation of new standards in the future.

 I cannot adequately convey just how beneficial this trip was for me, but it definitely opened my eyes, and I think what I learned in D.C. will continue to have an impact on me in the future.